gabrielmoreira/propriete/README.md

 ## Usage

-The Propriete library is available from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.kevinsawicki%22%20AND%20a%3A%22http-request%22).
+The Propriete library is available for maven users:

 ```xml
 <repositories>